xsolla/xsolla-launcher-build/README.md

 store_theme                                    | Store color theme.
 Can be 'default' and 'dark'.
 Default is 'dark’. news_layout_image                              | The path to the image used as the background for the News section on the game page.
 Should be placed in the **launcher/win/img** folder.
 If the value is empty, "primary_background_color" is used instead. store_layout_image                             | The path to the image used as the background for the Store section on the game page.
 Should be placed in the **launcher/win/img** folder.
-If the value is empty, "primary_background_color" is used instead. install_layout_image                           | The path to the image used as the background for game installation window.
+If the value is empty, "primary_background_color" is used instead. install_layout_image                           | The path to the image used as the background for the game installation window.
 If the value is empty, "primary_background_color" is used instead.

 ```
 {